God looks down from heaven on the children of men, to see if there are any who understood, who seek after God. Psalm 53:2

 25 Therefore the anger of the Lord burns against his people,

-and he has stretched out his hand against them and has struck them.
+and he has stretched out his hand against them to strike them down.

 The mountains tremble,